SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - She's got friends for days, but patience for seconds.
 - We're here to celebrate Pinkie Pie, so let me tell you in rapid fire about this vapid pyre.
 (Potential starting monologue?)
 - She don't mind coming in second as long as everypony is smiling.
 She loves to make you smile, but all the while she'll make a file on everything you love, hate, and everything in between.
 She won't stop at nothing to make you grin, she'll let you win, take a pin, or even wait a min.
 (Continued monologue?)
+- I asked Pinkie Pie how many digits of Pi she knew and she said, "Well, I have four hooves."
+- Pinkie Pie loves to make ponies smile, but what if making ponies frown makes me smile?
+- One time I saw Pinkie break into a bunch of little pieces.
+I did what anypony else would do, I went and got me a piece of the Pie.
+I grabbed her tail, I needed a new pillow.
+- Pinkie Pie is in a special interest group, as in she is the special interest of our friend group.
 -

 ### Twilight: